Press & Process

 Ways We Make Things Pretty

 We believe in thoughtful printing — slow, deliberate, and full of care.
-Though small in size, our studio thrives on curiosity, always open to exploring new techniques and expanding what’s possible with ink, impression, and a little experimentation.
-Here are some of the print and finishing technique we have to offer,
+Small in size but always curious, we're open to exploring new techniques and finding what's possible with ink, impression, and a little experimentation.
+Here's what we do, and how each one works.

 Print Techniques